 With incredible views and an amazing location, Jedi Hostel is the best place to stay in Arbat.
 Enjoy comfortable and private capsule-like rooms at this clean and safe hostel.
-Less then 20-minutes to the city centre, this hostel is close to metro stations, grocery stores, and Arbat’s most famous attractions.
+The hotel is less than 20-minutes away from the city centre, and is close to metro stations and grocery stores.

 Best Hotel in Arbat/Khamovniki: Hotel Grafskiy

-Modern amenities and an unbeatable location, Hotel Grafskiy is the best hotel in Arbat.
-A 10-minute walk to the city centre, Hotel Grafskiy is close to restaurants, bars, and attractions, like Cathedral of Christ the Saviour.
-Enjoy a comfortable and relaxing stay at Hotel Grafskiy.
+Modern amenities and an unbeatable location make Hotel Grafskiy the best hotel in Arbat.
+A 10-minute walk to the city centre, Hotel Grafskiy is close to restaurants, bars and attractions.
+You’re guaranteed a comfortable and relaxing stay at Hotel Grafskiy.

 Stylish, spacious, modern and conveniently located, there’s no better Airbnb in Arbat.
 Close to a myriad of restaurants and the Moscow metro, you’ll feel at home in this apartment in the heart of Arbat.

 Well situated to the east of the city-centre, Basmanny is a short walk or subway ride to Moscow’s main attractions.
-Enjoy cultural cafes, kid-friendly exhibits, and unique and awe-inspiring attractions in this glorious and charming neighbourhood.
+Within this charming neighbourhood, there’s plenty of activities for travelers of any age.

 – Rent paddleboats in the summer or ice skates in the winter and enjoy Chistye Prudy, a clean, quiet and quaint pond in that runs along the Boulevard Ring.

-– Step back in time and see one of the most feared sites in all of Russia at Lubyanka, headquarters of the infamous Russian KGB.
+– Step back in time and see Lubyanka, headquarters of the infamous Russian KGB.

 – Hop on a bike and enjoy the crisscrossing paths through Sokolniki park, home to a manicured rose garden, cool places to eat, and an open-air swimming pool.

-– Feel like a kid in a candy store at Russia’s biggest toy store, Central Children’s Store, located just west of the Basmanny neighbourhood.
+– Enjoy Russia’s biggest toy store, Central Children’s Store, located just west of the Basmanny neighbourhood.

 – Head 60m underground and explore Bunker-42 Cold War Museum, a 700 square meter museum housed in a defunct Cold War communications centre.